GortHealth/gorthealth.github.io/README.md

 # Kinly
-#### *Your family on channel three!*
+#### *Staying connected with family has never been so simple.*

-Kinly is an IoT based web application designed to promote family interaction and reduce the negative impact of social isolation among seniors.
+Kinly is a web application designed to promote family interaction and reduce the negative impact of social isolation among seniors.
 The project was created at Hacking Health Hamilton 2016, over an intense 36-hour period.
 Kinly was the recipient of the top prize "Cossette Health Award" as well as the Hacking Health Hamilton "Best Business Award".

-KinlyStatic is a landing page for Kinly while the project is in development.

 ### Team Members:

-**Ariel Zohar** - *Healthcare Professional / Research Lead*
+**Ariel Zohar** - *Research and Healthcare*

-**Bliss Man** - *Full-Stack Developer / Back-End & Hardware Development Lead*
+**Bliss Man** - *Software Developer*

-**Carlos Lozano** - *Full-Stack Developer / Business & Marketing Lead*
+**Carlos Lozano** - *Business and Marketing*

-**Filip Stankovic** - *Full-Stack Developer / Front-End Development Lead*
+**Filip Stankovic** - *Software Developer*

+**Sarrah Lal** - *Business and Marketing*